 This is again rather imprecise, but SIA is commonly understood as a claim about the evidential import of the fact that one exists: conditionalising one's ur prior on that evidence increases the relative likelihood of worlds with large populations.
-This idea is especially clearly stated by Bartha and Hitchcock (1999a), but goes back to Dieks (1992).
+This idea is especially clearly stated by Bartha & Hitchcock (1999a), but goes back to Dieks (1992).

 One post hoc motivation for SIA is that it provides a way of blocking the Doomsday Argument.
 Suppose that we think the chance-credence link is properly given by PP2.
 Then, knowing only the chance hypothesis stated in Doomsday, I should have a 1/2 credence in early doom and 1/2 in late doom.
-For the sake of discussion, let's also suppose that, compatible with these credences, I know that I'm human if I exist at all.
-Next, I conditionalize on two pieces of evidence: (E_1) that I exist, and (E_2) that I am, specifically, the 70 billionth human.
-The Doomsday Argument really shows us that given E_1 , E_2 shifts my credences dramatically towards early doom.
-But SIA tells us that conditionalizing on E_1 itself shifts my credences towards late doom.
-So if we interpret SIA in exactly the right way, these two shifts will cancel out, and the net effect of learning E_1 and E_2 is to leave my credence in early doom at the original 1/2.
+Next, I conditionalize on two pieces of evidence: $(E_1)$ that I exist and $(E_2)$ that I am, specifically, the 70 billionth person.
+The Doomsday Argument really shows us that given $E_1$ , $E_2$ shifts my credences dramatically towards early doom.
+But SIA suggests that conditionalizing on $E_1$ itself shifts my credences towards late doom-towards worlds with lots of people.
+(For simplicity, I assume that 'person' and 'observer' mean the same thing.)
+So if we interpret SIA in exactly the right way, these two shifts will cancel out, and the net effect of learning $E_1$ and $E_2$ is to leave my credence in early doom at the original 1/2.

-Is there any independent reason to think that E_1 has exactly the evidential significance required?
-Bartha and Hitchcock (1999a, p.
+Is there any independent reason to think that $E_1$ has exactly the evidential significance required?
+Bartha & Hitchcock (1999a, p.
 349) provide what they call a 'just-so story': if the 100 billion people in the early doom world and the 100 quadrillion people in late doom world were chosen separately and uniformly at random from a stock of possible people, then any one of those possible people would have a greater chance (and greater to just the right degree!) of being selected into the late doom world.
 But even if we managed to take this just-so story seriously as a piece of cosmology, the upshot would be unclear.
 How does it help with cases of self-location within a life, as in Sleeping Beauty?
 And notice that the metaphysical claim that the population is chosen at random is compatible with the not unreasonable epistemic claim that it is a priori, for me, that I exist.
 But if it is a priori, then it has no evidential weight for me at all, contrary to SIA.
-Even the just-so story equivocates between metaphysical and epistemic modality in the way I have been trying to avoid.
+As this indicates, the just-so story equivocates between metaphysical and epistemic modality in the way I have been trying to avoid.

-Nevertheless, there is a precise sense in which Proportionality requires one to give more credence to large-population hypotheses than the chances naively suggest.
+Motivationally, then, the Self-Indication Assumption is on shaky ground.
+Nevertheless, there is a precise sense in which Proportionality, somewhat like SIA, requires one to give higher credence to large-population hypotheses than the chances naively suggest.
 It entails: